jr0senblum/jc/README.md

   offered by the Map-level TTL.
 * Pub/Sub
-  * Clients can subscribe to Map events for a specific key or any key and for write, delete or either operations
+  * Clients can subscribe to Map events for a specific key or for any key,  and for write, delete or either operations
-  * Clients can create and subscribe to arbitrary 'topic's and broadcast arbitrary messages under those topic names
+  * Clients can create and subscribe to arbitrary 'topics' and broadcast arbitrary messages under those topic names
   * Clients can subscribe to node-up and node-down events
 * Interopability: Binary string over TCP returning JSON